-Congress wins Khairagarh assembly bypoll in Chhattisgarh | Politics
+Congress wins Khairagarh Assembly bypoll in Chhattisgarh | Politics

 The ruling Congress in Chhattisgarh on Saturday won byelection to the Khairagarh assembly constituency in Rajnandgaon district and maintained its winning streak in bypolls in the state.

+After the result came, Chief Minister Bhupesh Baghel said his government would keep the promise of making Khairagarh a separate district.

-Congress' Yashoda Verma won by a margin of 20,176 votes against her nearest rival Komal Janghel of the BJP, a poll official said here.
+Congress' Yashoda Verma won the election by a margin of 20,176 votes against her nearest rival Komal Janghel of the BJP, a poll official said.

 Verma got 87,879 votes while Janghel secured 67,703 votes, he said.

-Narendra Soni, the nominee of the Janata Congress Chhattisgarh (J), could get only 1,222 votes.
+Narendra Soni, the nominee of the Janata Congress Chhattisgarh (J), could get only 1,222 votes, less than the NOTA (none of the above) option which bagged 2,616.
 Byelection was held on April 12 following the death of incumbent JCC (J) MLA and former MP Devvrat Singh in November 2021.

 With the victory, the strength of Congress in the 90-member Assembly went up to 71.
 The opposition BJP suffered a fourth successive defeat at the hands of Congress in assembly bypolls held after the 2018 elections in the state.